ktorio/ktor-documentation/topics/responses.md

 Ktor allows you to handle incoming [requests](requests.md) and send responses inside [route handlers](Routing_in_Ktor.md#define_route).
 You can send different types of responses: plain text, HTML documents and templates, serialized data objects, and so on.
 For each response, you can also configure various [response parameters](#parameters), such as a content type, headers, and cookies.

 Inside a route handler, the following API is available for working with responses:
-* A set of functions targeted for sending a specific content type, for example, [call.respondText](https://api.ktor.io/%ktor_version%/io.ktor.response/respond-text.html), [call.respondHtml](https://api.ktor.io/%ktor_version%/io.ktor.html/respond-html.html), and so on.
+* A set of functions targeted for [sending a specific content type](#payload), for example, [call.respondText](https://api.ktor.io/%ktor_version%/io.ktor.response/respond-text.html), [call.respondHtml](https://api.ktor.io/%ktor_version%/io.ktor.html/respond-html.html), and so on.
-* The [call.respond](https://api.ktor.io/%ktor_version%/io.ktor.response/respond.html) function that allows you to send any data inside a response.
+* The [call.respond](https://api.ktor.io/%ktor_version%/io.ktor.response/respond.html) function that allows you to [send any data](#payload) inside a response.
 For example, with the enabled [ContentNegotiation](serialization.md) feature, you can send a data object serialized in a specific format.
-* The [call.response](https://api.ktor.io/%ktor_version%/io.ktor.application/-application-call/response.html) property that returns the [ApplicationResponse](https://api.ktor.io/%ktor_version%/io.ktor.response/-application-response/index.html) object providing access to response parameters and allowing you to set a status code, add headers, and configure cookies.
+* The [call.response](https://api.ktor.io/%ktor_version%/io.ktor.application/-application-call/response.html) property that returns the [ApplicationResponse](https://api.ktor.io/%ktor_version%/io.ktor.response/-application-response/index.html) object providing access to [response parameters](#parameters) and allowing you to set a status code, add headers, and configure cookies.
+* The [call.respondRedirect](https://api.ktor.io/%ktor_version%/io.ktor.response/respond-redirect.html) provides the capability to add redirects.

 ## Set response payload {id="payload"}